kleis-technology/terraform-training/tutorials/TP6/README.md

 Congratulations, you have reached the last practical!

-In this practical, we will ask you to
+In this practical, you are asked to
 1. Adapt the current recipe to allow for a parametrization of the amount of resources provisioned, e.g.,
     * A single instance without autoscaling group and load balancer
     * Varying ranges of instances for the autoscaling group